nearai/aitp/website/docs/capabilities/aitp-04-transactions/aitp-04-transactions.md

 - Only supports NEAR blockchain with USDC tokens
 - No support for traditional payment methods (credit cards, bank transfers)
 :::

-Future versions of the Payments capability may expand to include additional payment types, currencies, and networks.